MAMware/court-jurdroids/README.md

 2. **Adding visuals:** Make simple diagrams using tools like MermaidJS supported by GitHub Markdown that can significantly improve understanding.

 3. **Add dir:** `/prompts` for prompt recomendations

+4. **Check that the tests directory is importable by the added _init_.py file.